-Triggers for Initiating a Formal Success Plan
+Facilitators for Initiating a Formal Success Plan

-The remediation process for campus students is designed to promote their academic success during the program's didactic phase.
+The process for improving academic performance for campus students is designed to promote their success during the program's didactic phase.
 The initiation of a formal success plan involves key faculty members, including the student's faculty advisor, primary course instructors, and the program director.